 Our work is characterized by optimism that change is possible, and belief that the boldness and creativity of artists can address the challenges facing our communities.
 We also know that in order to engage people, this movement has to be fun.

 We value an attitude of abundance over scarcity.
 Our goal is always to create an environment, real or virtual, that is welcoming to newcomers and existing partners and friends alike.
 Hot coffee and real Half & Half out of the carton is something we always have available – a symbol of offering the best of what we have to our guests and our staff.

 Springboard for the Arts is committed to providing access to programs and resources for all artists.
 We are committed to unbiased treatment of all individuals without regard to race, color, gender, age, national origin, religion, creed, sexual orientation, gender identity, marital status, citizenship, disability, veteran status or any other basis.
 All of the program sites we work with are accessible and Springboard staff is trained to support individuals with accessibility needs.
 Please contact Springboard for the Arts for specific information about our programs or services.
 Springboard for the Arts can make publications and materials available in alternative formats (Braille, large type, and by recording) with at least 2 weeks notice.
-We also work with VSA Minnesota to provide interpreters or technical needs for our programs.
+We also work with local and national partners to provide interpreters or technical needs for our programs.